Use advanced features like plugins, skills, and sub-agents.

 Three sources

 Context comes from three places.
-Claude can reach two of them.
+The agent can reach two of them.

 Dictate it